awsdocs/aws-greengrass-developer-guide/doc_source/gg-discover-api.md

 ```

 **Note**
-An AWS IoT Greengrass group must define exactly one AWS IoT Greengrass core\.
-Any response from the AWS IoT Greengrass cloud service that contains a list of AWS IoT Greengrass cores contains only one AWS IoT Greengrass core\.
+A Greengrass group must define exactly one Greengrass core\.
+Any response from the AWS IoT Greengrass service that contains a list of Greengrass cores contains only one Greengrass core\.

 If you have `cURL` installed, you can test the discovery request\.
 For example: